Andrei Demurenko

-Andrei Vladimirovich Demurenko (Андрей Владимирович Демуренко; born 28 April 1955) is a Russian military officer and commentator who is a colonel in the Russian Ground Forces.
-He was the chief of staff of the United Nations Protection Force in the Sarajevo sector in 1995, during the Bosnian War, and was the deputy director of the peacekeeping department at the Russian General Staff during the late 1990s.
+Colonel Andrei Vladimirovich Demurenko (Note: Андрей Владимирович Демуренко) (born 28 April 1955) is a Russian military officer and commentator.
+He was the chief of staff of the United Nations Protection Force in the Sarajevo sector in 1995, during the Bosnian War, and was later the deputy director of the peacekeeping department at the Russian General Staff.
 Demurenko came out of retirement in 2023 to fight in the Russo-Ukrainian War, serving in the Battle of Bakhmut before being injured and removed from the front.
 He is the first and currently the only Russian officer to graduate from the United States Army Command and General Staff College.

-Life and career
+Early life and career

 Demurenko was born on 28 April 1955 to a military family.
 He graduated from the Moscow Higher Combined Arms Command School and was commissioned as an officer in 1976.
 He also graduated from the Frunze Military Academy in 1984.
+He was commissioned into the motorized rifle troops, and later became an artilleryman.
+Demurenko initially served in the 20th Guards Rifle Division of the Soviet Group of Forces in Germany, and was sent to the Russian Far East after graduating from the Frunze Military Academy.
 During his career in the Soviet Army, Demurenko held commands at the platoon, company, battalion, and regimental level and also served in staff positions.
-He was an artilleryman.

-Demurenko studied at the United States Army Command and General Staff College and graduated in 1993, becoming the first, and as of 2009, the only Russian officer to have graduated from that college.
-It also made him the first Russian or American officer to graduate from the mid-level officer training institution of both countries, since he was also an alumnus of the Frunze Military Academy.
+After the end of the Cold War, Lieutenant Colonel Demurenko was selected to attend the United States Army Command and General Staff College for the year 1992–1993, where he was sponsored by a U.S. Army foreign area officer.
+He was described by American officers who knew him as a "first-rate soldier" who "seemed destined for general stars."
 While he was in the United States, in May 1993 he took part in an exercise at the National Training Center in southern California, being an assistant to the commander of the opposing force that simulated two attacks on U.S. forces.
 Both of them were victories for the opposing force.
+He also wrote an article in Military Review comparing the courses at the CGSC and the Frunze Academy.
+Demurenko graduated in 1993, becoming the first, and as of 2009, the only Russian officer to have graduated from that college.
+It also made him the first Russian or American officer to graduate from the mid-level officer training institution of both countries, since he was also an alumnus of the Frunze Military Academy.
+After returning to Russia, he was promoted to colonel.